What Is Health Insurance: How It Works, Costs and Types

 What Is Covered by Health Insurance?

-All health insurance plans that are compliant with the Affordable Care Act (ACA) guidelines must cover at least the below 10 essential health benefits:[1]
+All health insurance plans that are compliant with the Affordable Care Act (ACA) guidelines must cover at least the benefits listed below:[3]

 • Outpatient care